datalakehouse/docs/docs/products/postgresql/howto/migrate-pg-dump-restore.rst

-Migrate to Aiven for PostgreSQL with ``pg_dump`` and ``pg_restore``
+Migrate to DLH for PostgreSQL with ``pg_dump`` and ``pg_restore``
 ===================================================================

 ..
 Tip::
-    We recommend to migrate your PostgreSQL database to Aiven by using :doc:`aiven-db-migrate <migrate-aiven-db-migrate>`.
+    We recommend to migrate your PostgreSQL database to DLH by using :doc:`DLH-db-migrate <migrate-DLH-db-migrate>`.

-Aiven for PostgreSQL supports the same tools as a regular PostgreSQL database, so you can migrate using the standard ``pg_dump`` and ``pg_restore`` tools.
+DLH for PostgreSQL supports the same tools as a regular PostgreSQL database, so you can migrate using the standard ``pg_dump`` and ``pg_restore`` tools.

-The `pg_dump <https://www.postgresql.org/docs/current/app-pgdump.html>`_ tool can be used to extract the data from your existing PostgreSQL database and `pg_restore <https://www.postgresql.org/docs/current/app-pgrestore.html>`_ can then insert that data into your Aiven for PostgreSQL database.
+The `pg_dump <https://www.postgresql.org/docs/current/app-pgdump.html>`_ tool can be used to extract the data from your existing PostgreSQL database and `pg_restore <https://www.postgresql.org/docs/current/app-pgrestore.html>`_ can then insert that data into your DLH for PostgreSQL database.
 The duration of the process depends on the size of your existing database.

 During the migration no new data written to the database is included.
 You should turn off all write operations to your source database server before you run the ``pg_dump``.